Submissions

 Portolan, which refers to ancient sea navigation charts, provides a space for theoretical analyses of contemporary political events, perspectives, and projects in a conjuncture characterized by global turmoil and new challenges.

-Portolan is both international and internationalist. it is international in the sense of including authors and addressing political problems from a wide range of national and regional contexts, with special attention to political problems and movements that are relatively unfamiliar to English-language readers.
+Portolan is both international and internationalist.
+It is international in the sense of including authors and addressing political problems from a wide range of national and regional contexts, with special attention to political problems and movements that are relatively unfamiliar to English-language readers.
 It is internationalist insofar as it highlights correspondences among political situations and solidarities among movements across national, regional, and global borders.
 Today, new forms and understandings of internationalism need to be invented, and Portolan will be attentive to ways in which they are emerging.

 Editors